 What Is Hammer Toe Surgery?

 A hammer toe is a foot deformity where the toe becomes bent at the joint.
 It often causes pain and is associated with corns forming over the toe.
-Not only are hammer toes painful, they also cause a lot of people embarrassment.
-Conservative treatments include stretching, orthotics, padding and strapping of the toes.
-If you have tried these conservative treatments without relief of symptoms, surgically straightening the toes may be an good option for you.
+Not only are hammer toes painful, but they also cause a lot of people embarrassment.
+Conservative treatments include stretching, orthotics, padding, and strapping of the toes.
+If you have tried these conservative treatments without relief of symptoms, surgically straightening the toes may be a good option for you.
 Our doctors at Manhattan Foot Specialists perform Minimally-invasive (hidden-incision) hammer toe surgery.
 All symptoms should always be evaluated with a thorough consultation and examination by your podiatrist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.

 What Is Hammer Toe?